Statement from the Governing Body of Oriel College

 The Governing Body believes that this decision will allow a serious, appropriate and productive resolution of a complex series of issues.

-Ms Souter has insisted on a thorough process - but conducted at pace - and set to report to the Governing Body by the end of the year.
+Ms Souter has insisted on a thorough process - but conducted at pace - and set to report to the Governing Body by the end of January 2021.